Does Turmeric Help Repair Skin Barrier? Science Explained

 Can turmeric help with eczema and compromised skin?

 Yes, turmeric can help eczema-prone skin.
-Its anti-inflammatory properties calm flare-ups and reduce the itch-scratch cycle.
+Its soothing properties calm flare-ups and reduce the itch-scratch cycle.

 Use gentle, properly formulated turmeric products—not raw turmeric.
 Eczema skin is highly reactive and needs controlled concentrations.